-Tug operators should have systems in place for monitoring and managing tug crews' working hours in accordance with relevant national and international legislation.
+Tug operators should have systems for monitoring and managing tug crews' working hours under relevant national and international legislation.

 Personal protective equipment (PPE)

 Through risk assessment, tug operators should evaluate the requirements for PPE on board a tug on a task-specific basis (e.g. towing, free running, self-mooring).
 It is a tug master's responsibility to enforce the wearing and use of PPE in accordance with the tug operator's minimum requirements.